DanRuta/vr-scribble/README.md

 1. Stroke canvas is cleared (for re-rendering with new content.
 New stroke content does not just get added on top, and HAS to be re-drawn, to allow opacity to work)
 2. For each user:
-    a.
-Render their stroke data to the stroke canvas
+- Render their stroke data to the stroke canvas
-    b.
-Lerp users’ cursor (see notes)
+- Lerp users’ cursor (see notes)
-    c.
-Update the buffer canvas with new stroke items
+- Update the buffer canvas with new stroke items
-    d.
-Add/remove from buffer canvas stroke array any undone/redone strokes (for rendering, see 4)
+- Add/remove from buffer canvas stroke array any undone/redone strokes (for rendering, see 4)
-    e.
-De-queue any stokes in the user’s strokeQueue (things that got moved to the buffer canvas)
+- De-queue any stokes in the user’s strokeQueue (things that got moved to the buffer canvas)
-    f.
-Save a screenshot, and post it to the server, if requested
+- Save a screenshot, and post it to the server, if requested
 3. Clear everything, in every canvas, if all the users voted to reset the canvas (see notes)
 4. Clear and re-render the buffer canvas stroke content, if there have been changes in 2c
 5. Set each texture to needing to update (a Threejs thing)